NetManAIOps/ChatTS/README.md

 </div>

-`ChatTS` is a Time Series Multimodal LLM focuses on **Understanding and Reasoning** about time series, much like what vision/video/audio-MLLMs do.
+`ChatTS` is a Time Series Multimodal LLM (TS-MLLM) focuses on **Understanding and Reasoning** about time series, much like what vision/video/audio-MLLMs do.
 This repo provides code, datasets and model for `ChatTS` (VLDB' 25): [ChatTS: Aligning Time Series with LLMs via Synthetic Data for Enhanced Understanding and Reasoning](https://arxiv.org/pdf/2412.03104).

 ## Web Demo